nightfade/protobuf-RPC/README.md

 protobuf-RPC
 ============

-A protobuf based RPC implementation
+A protobuf based RPC implementation with an echo service example